markimus-maximus/CMC_Scraper/README.md

 ## Milestone 8: Monitoring and alerting

 Prometheus allows real time montoring of various programmatic metrics by pulling data from the apllication of interest at specific time-intervals, and coupling these data with time stamps.
-Similarly to the scraper files, the prometheus was containerised on the same EC2 instance.
+This can be accessed by specifying the IP address and the port in a web browser.
+Similarly to the scraper files, prometheus was containerised on the same EC2 instance.
 The prometheus config file was written as follows:
 ~~~
 global:
   scrape_interval: 15s